saltstack/salt/rfcs/0005-sunset-legacy-python-support.md

 https://pypi.org.

 Older platforms without native Python 3 packages (e.g. RedHat) will be provided SaltStack packages that include Python 3.
+SaltStack will also fully support the creation of new, Python 3 based packages for all supported platforms.

 # Motivation
 [motivation]: #motivation